Convert Tablespoons of Sugar to Pounds

 How to Convert Tablespoons of Sugar to Pounds

-To convert a tablespoon measurement to a pound measurement, multiply the sugar by the conversion ratio.
+To convert a measurement in tablespoons to a measurement in pounds, multiply the sugar by the following conversion ratio: 0.027558 pounds/tablespoon.

 Since one tablespoon of sugar is equal to 0.027558 pounds, you can use this simple formula to convert:

-The sugar in pounds is equal to the tablespoons multiplied by 0.027558.
+The sugar in pounds is equal to the sugar in tablespoons multiplied by 0.027558.

 Sugar Weight to Volume Conversion Table